article banner

 Stopping the unstoppable

-Because cancellation happens at the suspension points, it will not happen until a suspension.
-To simulate such a situation, we could use Thread.sleep instead of delay.
-This is a terrible practice, so please don’t do this in any real-life projects.
+Because cancellation happens at suspension points, it won’t happen until a suspension.
+To simulate such a situation, we could use Thread.sleep instead of delay, but this is a terrible practice, so please don’t do this in any real-life projects.
 We are just trying to simulate a case in which we are using our coroutines extensively but not suspending them.
-In practice, such a situation might happen if we have some complex calculations, like neural network learning (yes, we also use coroutines for such cases in order to simplify processing parallelization), or when we need to do some blocking calls (for instance, reading files).
+In practice, such a situation might arise if we have some complex calculations, like neural network learning (yes, we also use coroutines for such cases in order to simplify processing parallelization), or when we need to do some blocking calls (for instance, when reading files).

 The example below presents a situation in which a coroutine cannot be cancelled because there is no suspension point inside it (we use Thread.sleep instead of delay).
 The execution needs over 3 minutes, even though it should be cancelled after 1 second.